oktadev/okta-blog/_source/_posts/2022-02-10-dotnet-dependency-injection-comparison.md

 }
 ```

 Middleware is code that executes in your request pipeline.
 For example, authorizing a user is middleware.
 Before any controller code is called, your application will attempt to authorize the user and if that fails, it will handle an unauthorized user as instructed.
-If the user is unauthorized there is no need to tie up resources calling controller code.
+If the user is unauthorized, there is no need to tie up resources calling controller code.

 In Asp.NET Core, a middleware class is required to contain a public constructor with a parameter of type `RequestDelegate` and a public Method called `Invoke` or `InvokeASync`.
 This must return a task and accept a first parameter type of `HttpContext`.